SkipperQ93/traktarr/README.md

 ## Privacy

 This application runs entirely in your browser.
-Your Trakt.tv credentials and data are never sent to any server other than Trakt.tv's official API.
+Your Trakt credentials and data are never sent to any server other than Trakt's official API.
 All data processing happens locally on your device.

 ## License